 Condition requirement Means of monitoring during period under review Compliance achieved?
 1. Exercise of consent in accordance with application Site inspections Yes 2.
 Provision of bridge plans prior to construction Not received.
 N/A 3.
 Notification prior to exercise of consent Notification received 15 February 2010 N/A 4.
 Minimisation of sediment in stream No maintenance during period under review N/A 5.
 Area and volume of disturbance to be minimised No maintenance during period under review N/A 6.
 Structure removed and area reinstated if no longer required N/A 7.
 Lapse of consent N/A 8.
-Optional review provision re environmental effects Next option for review in June 2022 N/A Overall assessment of consent compliance and environment performance in respect of High Overall assessment of administrative performance in respect of this consent High
+Optional review provision re environmental effects Next option for review in June 2028 N/A 1 erall assessment of consent compliand ce and environment performance in respect of High erall assessment of administrative per formance in respect of this consent High

-Purpose: To construct, place and maintain a stormwater outlet structure in the Kahouri Stream

-Condition requirement Means of monitoring during period under review Compliance achieved?
+Purpose: To construct, place and maintain a stormwater outlet structure in the Kahouri Stream Condition requirement Means of monitoring during period under review Compliance achieved?
 1. Exercise of consent in accordance with application Site inspections Yes 2.
 Notification prior to exercise of consent Notification received 16 March 2010 N/A 3.
 Area and volume of disturbance to be minimised No maintenance during period under review N/A 4.
 Minimisation of sediment in stream No maintenance during period under review N/A 5.
 Structure removed and area reinstated if no longer required N/A

-Purpose: To construct, place and maintain a stormwater outlet structure in the Kahouri Stream Condition requirement Means of monitoring during period under review Compliance achieved?
-6. Lapse of consent N/A 7.
-Optional review provision re environmental effects Next option for review in June 2022 N/A Overall assessment of consent compliance and environment performance in respect of this consent High Ov Overall assessment of administrative performance in respect of this consent High
+Purpose: To construct, place and maintain a stormwater outlet structure in the Kahouri Stream Means of monitoring during period under Compliance Condition requirement review achieved?
+6. Lapse of consent N/A Optional review provision re No further review opportunities prior to N/A environmental effects consent expiry High Overall assessment of consent compliance and environment performance in respect of this consent Overall assessment of administrative performance in respect of this consent High

-Purpose: To construct, place and maintain a stormwater outlet structure in the Kahouri Stream Condition requirement Means of monitoring during period under review Compliance achieved?
-1. Exercise of consent in accordance with application Site inspections by Council Yes 2.
-Timing of works No maintenance during period under review N/A 3.
+Condition requirement Means of monitoring during period under review Compliance achieved?
+Exercise of consent in accordance with application Site inspections by Council Yes Timing of works No maintenance during period under review N/A 3.
 Notification prior to exercise of consent Notification received 9 July 2010 N/A 4.
 Area and volume of disturbance to be minimised No maintenance during period under review N/A 5.
 Minimisation of sediment in stream No maintenance during period under review N/A 6.
 Structure removed and area reinstated if no longer required Site inspections N/A 7.
 Lapse of consent N/A 8.
-Optional review provision re environmental effects Next option for review in June 2022 N/A Overall assessment of consent compliance and environment performance in respect of this consent High Overall assessment of administrative performance in respect of this consent High
+Optional review provision re environmental effects No further review opportunities prior to consent expiry N/A erall assessment of consent compliar nce and environment performance in respect of High Ov erall assessment of administrative pe rformance in respect of this consent High

-During the year, the Company demonstrated a high level of environmental and high level of administrative performance with the resource consents as defined in Section 1.1.4.
+During the year, the Company demonstrated a high level of environmental and high level of administrative performance with the resource consents as defined in Appendix II.

-3.4 Recommendations from the 2019-2020 Annual Report
+3.4 Recommendations from the 2020-2021 Annual Report

-In the 2019-2020 Annual Report, it was recommended:-
+In the 2020-2021 Annual Report, it was recommended:

-- 1. THAT in the first instance, monitoring of consented activities at the Company's Stratford Power Station (SPS) in the 2020-2021 year continue at the same level as in 2019-2020. - 2.
-THAT should there be issues with environmental or administrative performance in 2020-2021, monitoring may be adjusted to reflect any additional investigation or intervention as found necessary.
+- 1. THAT in the first instance, monitoring of consented activities at the Company's Stratford Power Station (SPS) in the 2021-2022 year continue at the same level as in 2020-2021. - 2.
+THAT should there be issues with environmental or administrative performance in 2021-2022, monitoring may be adjusted to reflect any additional investigation or intervention as found necessary.